vividfog/nordpool-predict-fi/README.md

    ```

    The returned data frame should be the exact same DF passed to it, but now filled with data 7 days into the past and 5 days into the future.
 Merging data frames and working with time stamps can be a bit tricky, but there's sample code in the FMI/Fingrid/Sahkotin functions.

+   > Failing that, just return a data frame that goes 5 days to the future, with time stamps.
+There's a helper function in util/dataframes.py to merge the DFs in the next step, currently used for ENTSO-E. The long term plan for "where to merge" is TODO.

 3. Call that function as part of the chain that builds the data frame for the predictions.
 Again, your function can either add a column, or edit the existing columns.